-Spin the three-reel bank vault reel and successfully align the gold segments in the upper central sector to qualify for the game show.
+To begin the game, spin the bank vault and successfully align the gold segments in the upper central sector.

-You will need to do this within the qualification time shown in the countdown timer.
+You will need to choose your option within the time shown on-screen to qualify.

-If you do not qualify in time, you will automatically be offered qualification for the next round.
+If you run out of time, then you will automatically be offered qualification for the next round.

-Each spin will cost you the selected bet amount.
+Each spin will cost the selected bet amount.